-- Children might cheat when they find a task too difficult.
+Also, children might cheat when they find a task too hard.
 They might be trying to keep up as the difficulty level of schoolwork or a sport increases.

-Occasional cheating is usually harmless, and is not so much a concern in the early years.
+Cheating every now and then is usually harmless.
+And it isn’t too much of a concern in the early years when children are still learning right from wrong.
 But if children cheat because they feel pressured to win or succeed, or if cheating becomes a pattern as they get older, you might need to get involved.

 Before children cheat, they must first be able to understand the concept of rules, and the difference between right and wrong.
 Younger children might break or change rules as they play, but this isn’t really cheating.
-School children usually understand rules, so you can teach them about fairness.
-For more information, read our article on fair play
+School children usually understand rules, so you can teach them about fair play

-The strategies below can help you to send the message that cheating is not appropriate.
+The strategies below can help you send the message that cheating is not OK.
 Try to avoid telling your child that she is a ‘cheat’ – it’s a label that might stick.

 - It might upset other children.

-- Other people might not trust her next time she plays with them.
+- Other people might not trust your child next time she plays with them.

-- She might never find out how well she can do without cheating.
+- Your child might never find out how well he can do without cheating.

-- She might get caught.
+- Your child might get caught.
 How would she feel about that?

-- It might stop her from getting better at the game.
+- Cheating might stop your child from getting better at the game.

-- She might start to feel she’s not capable and can’t win or complete a task without cheating.
+- Your child might start to feel he can’t win or finish a task without cheating.

 It’s important to be patient.
-Children might still break some rules while they are learning.
+Children might still break some rules while they’re learning.
 Use these ‘teachable moments’ to talk to them about cheating and why it’s not OK.

-If cheating continues to be a problem and your child is old enough to understand what she’s doing, you might wish to consult a school counsellor or a psychologist for more help.
+If cheating continues to be a problem and your child is old enough to understand what she’s doing, you might want to talk with a school counsellor or a psychologist for more help.